FEDERAL PELL GRANT LIFETIME ELIGIBILITY

 Tracking Your Lifetime Eligibility Used on NSLDS

-You can find your Lifetime Eligibility Used for the federal Pell Grant by going to www.nslds.ed.gov and creating a student account.
-NSLDS, the National Student Loan Data System, tracks your lifetime Pell Grants, loan usage and over payment status.
+You can find your Lifetime Eligibility Used (LEU) for the federal Pell Grant by going to www.nslds.ed.gov and logging into your student account using your FSA ID.
+The National Student Loan Data System (NSLDS), tracks your lifetime Pell Grants, loan usage and over payment status.
 If you have loans, you may also view how much you owe and to whom.

 The National Student Loan Data System (NSLDS)

 Create an FSA ID.
 As of May 10, 2015, students must have an FSA ID to access the FAFSA website AND to electronically sign Federal Student Aid documents such as their FAFSA application.
 Your FSA ID serves as your electronic signature and provides access to your personal records with the U.S. Department of Education systems..

 Click HERE to "Create An FSA ID" and/or to review Frequently Asked Questions if you have not already obtained one when you completed the FAFSA application.